How to extend USB-C for Azure Kinect

 Enable longer Connection Ranges for Azure Kinect

 The USB cable included with Azure Kinect is 5 ft.
-(1.5m), which is too short for many applications Azure Kinect designed for.
+(1.5m), is designed for.
 Longer distances in various ranges, as illustrated below, are necessary for many user senerios.

 Short Range (2 – 5m)